diyorbekqodirboyev863/personal-portfolio2/README.md

 ## Features

-- **Responsive Design**: The website is designed to be mobile-friendly and adapts to different screen sizes.
 - **Animated Typing Effect**: The hero section features a typing effect that displays a brief introduction about me.
 - **Project Showcase**: The portfolio section displays my recent projects with images, descriptions, and links to the live demos and source code.
 - **About Me**: The about section provides a brief overview of my background, skills, and interests.